User Tools

 Complementary pair

-Most of magic squares have their complementary counterparts and we can save counting efforts by producing only one of pair.
+Most of magic squares have their complementary counterparts and we can save counting efforts by producing only one of a pair.
 We, however, have to be careful in handling exceptional cases in which the complement of a magic square happens to be equivalent to the original one.

 We introduce three cases in which the largest row magic series is

-3. less than the complement of a row/column magic series.
+the largest complement of row/column magic series.

-We can omit counting the case 3. by doubling the count for the case 1 because the cases 1. and 3. transform into each other under the complementary transformation, In the case 2., we just count magic squares without doubling.
+We can omit counting the case 2. by doubling the count for the case 1 because the cases 1. and 2. transform into each other under the complementary transformation, In the case 3, we just count magic squares without doubling.

 • Thus the final question is:

-strategies.txt · Last modified: 2024/04/23 13:49 by mino
+strategies.txt · Last modified: 2024/10/13 00:21 by mino

 Donate Powered by PHP Valid HTML5 Valid CSS Driven by DokuWiki